 If your car jerks when accelerating, you may not even have a check engine light on yet, but still, your vehicle jerks, or you find your engine stalling.
 There could be many reasons why and some of them are easy to fix.

-Others may need help from a professional mechanic to get their jerking car fixed.
-We highlight some of the main reasons why your car jerks when accelerating, but you can always reach out to us for help or come by the service center!
+Others may need help from a professional automotive mechanic to get their jerking car fixed.
+We highlight some of the main reasons why your car jerks when accelerating, but you can always reach out to us for help or come by our Ottawa auto body repair center!

 1. You Drive a Stick Shift Car